 This opens a dialog that lets you send or schedule a new SMS message to one or more phone numbers or groups of contacts.

-The From field lets you select which phone number to use to send the message.
-If your project has two or more phones or message routes, the phone number selected by default can be changed by going to Dashboard > Edit Settings.
+The From field lets you select which route to use to send the message.
+The phone number or sender ID that your contacts will see is shown within angle brackets.
+If the route has a custom name, the name will be shown in the From field, but will not be visible to your contacts.
+If your project has two or more routes, the route selected by default can be changed by going to Messages > More > Messaging Settings.

 The To field lets you select one or more phone numbers or contact groups to send the message to.
 It will automatically auto-complete contact names, phone numbers, and group names as you type.
 You can also copy/paste up to 500 phone numbers on separate lines directly into this field.

 The Message field lets you type the content of your message.
 Above, Telerivet displays the total number of characters in your message.
 If your message is too long to fit in one single part SMS, this will also display the number of parts that your SMS message will be split into (learn more about the maximum number of characters per SMS part).

 The Variables link lets you select variables to insert into the message, such as the contact's name or other custom fields you added for the contact.

 For some variables, you can click the +/- buttons to expand or collapse sub-variables under that variable.
 For example, [[contact.name.word1]] contains the first word of the contact's name, and can be found as a sub-variable under [[contact.name]].

 If you know the variable name, you can also type variables directly into the Message field surrounded by double square brackets like [[contact.name]].